 The edifice was built as a theatre by architect Wilhelm Vernukken in the years 1603/1606.
 The commissioner was Landgraf Moritz, who named the Ottoneum after his son Otto.
 Today, a natural history museum is housed here.
 Well-known collection pieces are a Xylotheque and the Ratzenberger Herbarium.

 Fun detail seen in Kassel: A figure standing on top of a sphere inside a church tower.
 Its a sculpture created by the artist Stephan Balkenhol.
 The traffic lights are not art, I was just standing at a pedestrian crossing and there was no time for a better position.

-After World War II a large part of Kassel was rebuilt in the style of the 50ties.
-So if you are interested in the architecture of this period a walk through Kassel is a good way to learn more about it.
+After World War II, a large part of Kassel was rebuilt in the style of the 50ties.
+So if you are interested in the architecture of this period, a walk through Kassel is an appropriate way to learn more about it.